nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

             cert_tool.py csr --common-name <device_id>
             cert_tool.py sign

-         This command generates an elliptic curve private key and saves it to :file:`certs/client-key.pem`.
+         This command generates an elliptic curve private key and saves it to the :file:`certs/client-key.pem` file.
-         The certificate is saved to :file:`certs/client-cert.pem`.
+         The certificate is saved to the :file:`certs/client-cert.pem` file.

       #.
 Obtain a list of installed keys using the following command: